computerline1z/codemap/README.md

 - in order to force IDA to recognize a function, put the cursor on the instruction that you think as the starting point of function, then press 'P' button.

-The following video effectively explains how this works.

 ### ALT-3 : Set Range BP

 This button will ask you the address range in which the break-points will be set.
 By using this button, you can set break-points against instructions in the range of 0x8048100 ~ 0x8048200 per se.

-The following video effectively explains how this works.

 ### ALT-4 : Create/Setup Module BP